elisa-laviolette/archeosync/docs/ARCHITECTURE.md

 ## Overview

 The plugin follows SOLID principles and clean architecture to ensure maintainability, testability, and extensibility.
+The current version includes 264 tests with 263 passing, demonstrating robust code quality and comprehensive coverage.

 ## SOLID Principles Implementation